juniors74335/MyCoolList-1/README.md

 Description
 ------------

 MyCoolList is an application to manage an items list.
-The user could add tags with each items to manage categories and ease filtering.
+The user can add tags with each items to manage categories and ease filtering.

 Features
 --------